Structure and group labels¶

 (which also requires the cluster level) cannot

 be computed.
-Only Snn
+Only Gst

 can.
 It is still possible to call for statistics